tylerawright43/tylerawright43/README.md

 - 👋 Hi, I’m @tylerawright43
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in learning tools for data analysis
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on no collaborations in the near future
 - 📫 How to reach me tyler.a.wright43@gmail.com